-Celiac artery compression syndrome, also known as median arcuate ligament syndrome, is a condition where a muscular fibrous band of the diaphragm, the median arcuate ligament, compresses the celiac artery, which supplies blood to the upper abdominal organs.
+Celiac artery compression syndrome, also known as median arcuate ligament syndrome, is a condition where a muscular fibrous band of the diaphragm, the median arcuate ligament, compresses the celiac axis, which supplies blood to the upper abdominal organs.

 The main symptoms are chronic abdominal pain that has lasted several months, abdominal pain after eating, weight loss, and sometimes an abdominal bruit, or the sound made by blood flowing through an obstruction.

-Celiac artery compression syndrome could be the cause of persistent abdominal pain that has not been treated successfully.
+Compression syndrome could be the cause of persistent abdominal pain that has not been treated successfully.
 This condition is generally not life threatening but is debilitating.
 It is recommended that a person with the symptoms has a consultation with a vascular surgeon familiar with the disorder.

 If you have had abdominal pain for months, especially after eating, and have not treated it successfully, consider consulting with a vascular surgeon about the possibility celiac compression syndrome might be the cause of your problem.